-Estimated values.
-Permits the configuration of parameters regarding the estimation of the active energy consumption, expressed in kWh, as well as the estimated cost, in terms of the local currency.
-This estimation of the active energy consumed is made assuming that the instant power consumption at the moment of the estimation remains constant during the 24 hours of the current day.
+Estimated Values.
+Permits the configuration of parameters related to the estimation of the active energy consumption, expressed in kWh, as well as the estimated cost, in terms of the local currency.
+This estimation of the active energy consumed is made by assuming that the instant power consumption at the moment of the estimation remains constant during the 24 hours of the current day.

-&lt;sup>1 See Example II of ANNEX II: Further examples.
+1 See Example II of ANNEX II: Further examples.